ProcessPA/jekyll-site/quick-start-guide/manage-membership/index.md

       You now have full details for your members with Phone, Date of Birth and Address.
 A generic Notes field is available for anything else related to the member.
 This could be reason for leaving, volunteering availability, or skills relevant to be board for example.
 Members can also update their own personal details.

    2. Security<br><br>You can manage the access level of each member.
 There are 4 levels of security.
-      1. Admin<br>Can run meetings, change membership, and change settings for the committee.
+      1. Admin<br>Can run meetings, change membership and change settings for the committee.
       2. Normal<br>Can view meeting agendas and minutes, but can't make any changes.
       3. Email<br>Cannot log in.
 Only receive agendas, minutes and attachments in emails.
       4. None<br>Removes access.
 Use when person is no longer a member.
 These members then appear under the archive group in the members view.<br><br>![](/content/pages/help/Membership - Security.png)<br>&nbsp;